theseus-os/Theseus/book/src/subsystems/heap.md

 > Note: Theseus's combination heap design was implemented before Rust's `alloc` types supported non-global allocators and placement constructors.
 >
-> We haven't yet investigated how to break these heap instances down into individual allocators that can be used with specific allocation palcement functions like [`Box::new_in()`](https://doc.rust-lang.org/std/boxed/struct.Box.html#method.new_in).
+> We haven't yet investigated how to break these heap instances down into individual allocators that can be used with specific allocation placement functions like [`Box::new_in()`](https://doc.rust-lang.org/std/boxed/struct.Box.html#method.new_in).
 >
 > If you're interested in working on this, please file an issue on GitHub or otherwise contact the Theseus maintainers.